Lobesitdoll/mdncomp/README.md

 Make sure to have [Node.js](https://nodejs.org/en/) and `npm` installed (included with node).

-Then install latest globally:
+Then install latest version globally:

     $ npm i -g mdncomp

-Update weekly or so using the built-in `--update` option (i.e. `mdncomp --update`).
-The data is updated automatically when installed.
+Update weekly or so using the built-in `--update` option.
+The data should be updated automatically when installed via NPM.
+If for some reason this failed via NPM you can run this manually:

+    $ mdncomp --update

+If you prefer the old version 1.23 you can install it using tag its tag:

+    $ npm i -g mdncomp@1.23.0

 Examples